-Because of high variation in the features and associated timelines, the best way to get accurate development costs is to obtain a custom quote based on your unique requirements.
+Because of high variation in the features and associated timelines, the best way to get accurate EHR software development cost is to obtain a custom quote based on your unique requirements.

 Software development in the field of healthcare is tricky.
-Along with the security requirements for ensuring the safety of sensitive patient data, there are also legal and regulatory requirements like HIPAA and HITECH laws that medical software has to comply with.
+Along with the security requirements for ensuring the safety of sensitive patient data, there are also legal and regulatory requirements like HITRUST and HIPAA laws that medical software has to comply with.

 Partnering with an experienced healthcare software development company can amplify the chances of your success when developing an EHR software for your practice.

-Specializing in the healthcare niche and having worked for clients ranging from established practices to up-and-coming healthcare startups, Arkenea is a trusted brand in the field of healthcare software development.
+Specializing in the healthcare niche and having worked for clients ranging from established practices to up-and-coming healthcare startups, Arkenea is a trusted company in the field of healthcare software development.

 Whether you are transitioning from a legacy paper based system to an EHR or or looking for a much-needed upgrade, our team would be happy to help you and solve any other queries that you may have.